ChrisAntley1/Speak-to-Lichess/README.md

 ## Word Correction

 You may come across a word that is frequently mistaken for another word by the recognition service.
-For example "rook" is almost always interpreted as "Brooke"* (in my experience).
-The extension can track a word correction list to help provide a more consistent experience.
+For example "rook" is almost always interpreted as "Brooke".
+The extension tracks a word-correction list to help provide a more consistent experience.

-Pin the extension to your Chrome toolbar and click the icon to open the word replacement popup menu.
-It will display the most recently heard word or phrase, text fields for the word to replace and what to replace it with, and a button that navigates to the options page.
+Pin the extension to your Chrome toolbar, and click the icon to open the popup menu.
+It will display the most recent heard word or phrase, text fields for the word to replace and what to replace it with, and a button that navigates to the options page.
 In the options page you may view your replaced-words list, search for words being replaced/ being substituted in, and delete entries.

 Non-English language users could also theoretically replace English piece names with piece names in their preferred language.
 For example, a Spanish-speaking player could tell the extension that any time it hears 'torre', to interpret it instead as 'rook'.